Merzasphor/MWSE/docs/source/events/exerciseSkill.md

 ## Event Data

 * `progress` (number): The amount of experience that skill is gaining.
 Note that experience is not on a scale of 1 to 100.
 This value is modifiable.
-* `skill` (number): *Read-only*.
-The skill that is gaining experience.
+* `skill` (number): The ID of the skill that is gaining experience.
+The IDs used are available in Lua by their indentifier in the tes3.skill.* namespace.
 This can be changed to provide experience to a different skill.